tedkimdev/tedkimdev/README.md

 Backend engineer turning ideas into services and products — currently diving deep into Solana

+### Thoughts

+> Software engineering is what happens to programming when you add time and other programmers.

 **I like working with**

 <div display="flex">